 With Cascade, you can see every plan made in your workspace from a birds eye view.
 You can view the alignments in either of two ways:

-- From the Planners page of a specific plan: Click the three dots against the 'plan name', and click View Alignment.
+- From the All plans page or Planners page of a specific plan: Click the three dots against the 'plan name', and click View alignment.
 In the Align tab, it'll zoom-in to highlight the plan and its alignments with the rest of the plans in the background.

 You'll see a simple tree structure that gives an instant view of the plans, focus areas, objectives, alignments, risks, and lets you to analyze how the different plans are aligned and progressing across your organization.